Parking Rates for FALL 2017 to SUMMER 2018

 Faculty/Staff - Payroll Deduction is available for annual contracts only.

-New for fall 2016, all garage access card requests will be completed online.
-Permits and garage access card sales begin August 12, 2016.
-Customers are encouraged to log in prior to August 12th to update all vehicle and contact information.
+All garage access card requests will be completed online.
+Permits and garage access card sales begin August 1, 2017.
+Existing customers are encouraged to log in prior to August 1st to update all vehicle and contact information.

 Highland Street Garage accepts cash or credit